 Don’t get blinded by the low-hanging sun

 An evening stroll is one of the many joys of the autumn months, but beware that the sun hangs pretty low in autumn, which can make driving a bit trickier than usual.
 Always have a pair of sunglasses on hand in the car for those hazy evenings, as well as a full tank of washer fluid for your windscreen so that you can clearly see the road ahead.
-Be sure to clean the inside of the windscreen too for glare-free vision.
+One of our key driving tips is to be sure to clean the inside of the windscreen too for glare-free vision.

 Don’t forget about that handy visor tucked above the windscreen too – it can act as an effective barrier between your eyes and the sun.
 Headlights can also help other dazzled road users to see your car, but if you’re having trouble seeing the road ahead, stop in a place where it’s safe to do so and wait until the sun has set.